 With time, however, the collagen matrix in your skin starts to break down.
-When this happens, wrinkles, fine lines, and other signs of age can result[*].
+When this happens, wrinkles, fine lines, and other signs of age appear[*].

 Heavy sun exposure also negatively impacts your skin collagen matrix.
-To repair UV-related damage, you need your internal collagen factory running at full capacity.
+To repair UV-related damage and maintain healthy skin, you need your internal collagen factory running at full capacity.